DanielChin327/DanielChin327/README.md

 ## Hi there, I'm Daniel!👋

-I'm a Full-Stack Developer with a passion for East Asian history.
-Currently, I'm focused on learning and transitioning my career to web development!
+I'm a Full-Stack Developer with a passion for history!

 #### Technologies & Tools I've Used
 - **Languages**: JS, Python, Ruby